skupperproject/skupper/test/integration/acceptance/custom/hello_policy/README.md

 * allowIncomingLinks
   * stop working
     * token creation (including via console)
-    * link creation (moot, as no token) (including via console)
+    * link establishment (including via console)
-      * actually: create token, remove allow, try to create link
+      * create token, remove allow, try to create link
+      * links will be created, but in inactive state
     * gateway creation (moot, as no link)
   * Disconnect and disable
     * existing links